emeliehansson/milestone-p1-doggy-daycare/README.md

 - The code to make the social media links, the media queries, the masonry structure in the gallery and footer was found from the CI [Love Running](https://emeliehansson.github.io/love-running/) Project.
 - The social media icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
 - The font style, Trispace, was found at [Google Fonts](https://fonts.google.com/).
+- Images were reduced in size with use of [Tiny Png](https://tinypng.com/).

 ### Media
 - The image on the header was found on [Pexels](https://www.pexels.com/sv-SE/).
 - The images in the gallery are photos taken by myself, Ann Magnusson and a photographer called Jeanette Bergenstav.